Even on our healthiest days, we know that getting 100% of our required vitamins and minerals can be tough.

 There are also some medical conditions that require the use of certain medications that may have a similar impact on vitamin absorption.
 When considering a multivitamin in conjunction with any existing medical conditions, it’s always important to first consult with your physician before starting a new regimen.

-If you are still unsure about whether or not a multivitamin may be the right choice for your lifestyle, consulting with your personal primary care physician or a registered dietitian may help provide you with the best advice specifically tailored to your needs.
+If you are still unsure about whether or not a multivitamin may be the right choice for your lifestyle, be sure to consult with your personal primary care physician or a registered dietitian for the best advice specifically tailored to your needs.

 You have chosen us to help you to improve your health and we take your trust in us seriously.